ifremer-bioinformatics/samba/docs/usage.md

 ### `--stats_desc_comp_enable`

-Set to false to deactivate Descriptive comparisons steps. (default = true)
+Set to false to deactivate Descriptive comparisons steps (default = true).

-### `--sets_analysis_crit`
+### `--desc_comp_crit`

-According to your metadata file, select the column name corresponding to the variable of interest for Descriptive comparisons graphs.
+According to your metadata file, select the column name corresponding to the variable of interest for descriptive comparisons graphs.

 ## Run the statistics steps only